At the appointment

 - blue badge parking pass

-- details of public sector pensions (eg civil service/teacher/armed forces)
+- details of public sector pensions (for example civil service/teacher/armed forces)

 We may also ask you for information about: